 I have been working on the idea of "euvoluntary" (ie, truly voluntary) exchange for some time.

-Take five minutes, and watch this video
+Take five minutes, and watch this video, and read this article.

 On the "for" side:

 "We are allowing young people to undertake £20,000 to £30,000 of university fee payments.
 "We allow them to burden themselves with these debts.
 Why can't we allow them to do a very kind and generous thing but also meet their own needs?"

 However, Robin Parker, president of NUS Scotland, said: "Although the lack of available kidneys for transplant is truly tragic given the need, it's ludicrous to suggest that selling body parts is a viable solution to alleviating student poverty.

 "Young people, particularly from disadvantaged backgrounds, are already being asked to take on huge debt to afford an education.
 They shouldn't be expected to remove a body part as well."

 Now, in both of these cases, our outrage is likely due to a sense that people should not have to sell their kidney.
 But then we skip to a non sequitur: People will not BE ALLOWED to sell their kidney.
 So, the inexplicable Ms. Parker above says people should not be expected to remove a body part as well.
 Well...no.
 But what about remove a body part INSTEAD, ma'am?

 I don't know what the right policy is.
 But I am quite certain that the fact that I should not have to do it does not imply that I should be prevented from doing it.
 Non sequitur.
 It does not follow.

 Especially since I am allowed to DONATE the kidney.
 If kidney donation were illegal, then outlawing a black market is at least logically consistent.
 But allowing donation, but not sale...WTF?